Over $1 Billion Won for Our clients

 - Improper Use of Delivery Instruments: The misuse of forceps or vacuum extractors during delivery can cause traumatic birth injuries, including skull fractures, brain damage, and spinal cord injuries that may lead to death.

 - Infections and Sepsis: Untreated maternal or neonatal infections can spread rapidly and result in life-threatening conditions.
 Medical providers who fail to diagnose and treat infections during pregnancy or after birth may be held responsible.
+Our firm has experience with cases involving attorney for infant sepsis.

 - Medication Errors: Administering incorrect medication, improper dosages, or failure to monitor a mother or infant after administering medication can have fatal consequences.